Perioperative period

-The perioperative period is the time period of a patient's surgical procedure.
+The perioperative period is a period of a patient's surgical procedure.
+The period may include the three phases of surgery (preoperative, intraoperative, and postoperative), though it is a term most often used for the first and third of these only.
 It commonly includes ward admission, anesthesia, surgery, and recovery.
-Perioperative may refer to the three phases of surgery: preoperative, intraoperative, and postoperative, though it is a term most often used for the first and third of these only - a term which is often specifically utilized to imply 'around' the time of the surgery.
-The primary concern of perioperative care is to provide better conditions for patients before operation (sometimes construed as during operation) and after operation.
+Perioperative care is the care that is given before and after surgery.
+The primary concern of perioperative care is to provide better conditions for patients before an operation (sometimes construed as during operation) and after an operation.

 Perioperative care

+The perioperative period is a period of a patient's surgical procedure.
+It commonly includes ward admission, anesthesia, surgery, and recovery.
+Perioperative may refer to the three phases of surgery: preoperative, intraoperative, and postoperative.
+More commonly, the term is used for the first and third of these only, as a term which is often specifically utilized to imply around the time of the surgery.

 Perioperative care is the care that is given before and after surgery.
-It takes place in hospitals, in surgical centers attached to hospitals, in freestanding surgical centers, or health care providers' offices.
-This period is used to prepare the patient both physically and psychologically for the surgical procedure and after surgery.
-For emergency surgeries this period can be short and the patient may be oblivious to this; for elective surgeries 'preops', as they are called, can be quite lengthy.
-Information obtained during preoperative assessment is used to create a care plan for the patient.
+The primary concern of perioperative care is to provide better conditions for patients before an operation (sometimes construed as during operation) and after an operation.
+The care takes place in hospitals, in surgical centers attached to hospitals, in freestanding surgical centers, or health care providers' offices.

 Findings from a systematic review of perioperative advance care planning suggest the importance and value that various types of decision aids have for patients to clarify their goals and specify others who can make decisions for them in case of unexpected surgical difficulties.

 Phases

 Preoperative

-The preoperative phase is used to perform tests, attempt to limit preoperational anxiety and may include the preoperative fasting.
+The preoperative phase is used to perform surgical clearance, attempt to limit preoperational anxiety, and may include the preoperative fasting.
+This period prepares the patient both physically and psychologically for the surgical procedure and after surgery.
+For emergency surgeries, this period can be short and the patient may be oblivious to this; for elective surgeries preops, as they are called, can be quite lengthy due to a multitude of factors, including surgical clearance.
+Information obtained during preoperative assessment is used to create a care plan for the patient.

 Intraoperative

-The intraoperative period begins when the patient is transferred to the operating room table and ends with the transfer of a patient to the Post Anesthesia Care Unit (PACU).
+The intraoperative period begins when the patient is transferred to the operating room table and ends with the transfer of a patient to the post-anesthesia care unit (PACU).
 During this period the patient is monitored, anesthetized, prepped, and draped, and the operation is performed.
-Nursing activities during this period focus on safety, infection prevention, opening additional sterile supplies to the field if needed and documenting applicable segments of the intraoperative report in the patients Electronic Health Record.
-Intraoperative radiation therapy and Intraoperative blood salvage may also be performed during this time.
+Nursing activities during this period focus on safety, infection prevention, opening additional sterile supplies to the field if needed and documenting applicable segments of the intraoperative report in the patients electronic health record.
+Intraoperative radiation therapy and intraoperative blood salvage may also be performed during this time.